Healthy Homes Assessment Grenada Village

 What We Do

-As building inspectors, we take on all elements associated with expert home inspections.
-We’re here to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all aspects of specialist house inspects.
+We are there to make sure you make the right decision when purchasing your next property.

-We are specialised in a range of solutions to make sure you are fully aware of the state of any property you might be thinking of buying or selling along with other services.
+We specialise in a variety of solutions to ensure that you are fully informed about the condition of any property that you might be looking to purchase or sell as well as additional services.

-Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your report, you can actually see any issues that could be identified.
-Through our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family members and friends.
+With our systemised approach to inspecting your property and the most up-to-date software technology which includes digital photos in your document, you are able to actually see any issues that could be discovered.
+With our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports